1itvinka/anastasiya.dev/content/blog/accessibility/index.md

 - [Roving tabindex -- A11ycasts #06](https://www.youtube.com/watch?v=uCIC2LNt0bk&list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g)
 - [How to Label Custom Elements - A11ycasts #24](https://www.youtube.com/watch?v=7a6bLXw2lqQ&list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g)

+## 4. Links should be links, and buttons should be buttons

+Use links to redirect a user to a new page or a section within the same page.
+Use buttons to trigger an action like opening a modal or submitting form data to a server.

-## 4. Make sure that all interactive elements are reachable with the tab key
+## 5. Make sure that all interactive elements are reachable with the tab key

 This is critical not only for people with disabilities but also for everyone who saves his time by navigating websites with his keyboard.

-## 5. Never remove the focus ring
+## 6. Never remove the focus ring

 Never remove the outline of the element on focus, unless you know what you're doing, and you're providing a usable alternative.
 Yes, I also think that the focus ring might be ugly.
 But that's possible to make it look "good enough" in most browsers.
 By simply removing it, you make your website unusable by millions of people.

 If you absolutely need to remove the default focus ring, enable it for the keyboard users.
 This video explains how: [Focus Ring! -- A11ycasts #16](https://www.youtube.com/watch?v=ilj2P5-5CjI&list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g&index=16).

-## 6. Put the main action early in the content
+## 7. Put the main action early in the content

 In this case, the users who're using switch devices or a keyboard can quickly navigate to the main action.

-## 7. Provide a logical tab order
+## 8. Provide a logical tab order

 Sometimes the order of the elements in the DOM is different from the order in which they're displayed on the page.
 In this case, the focus ring might be bouncing around all over the place.
 If that happens, make sure to change the tab order manually.
 Make sure that the next focused element is the one that you expect.

-## 8. Use natural reading order of the elements in the DOM whenever possible
+## 9. Use natural reading order of the elements in the DOM whenever possible

 To avoid all the manual adjustments of `tabindex`es, just use the logical order in your layout whenever possible.

 [Does reordering content affect accessibility? - A11ycasts #21](https://www.youtube.com/watch?v=8MAvH6vYbDo&list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g)

-## 9. Remove invisible elements from the tab order
+## 10. Remove invisible elements from the tab order

 That's very annoying when the focus is "disappearing" while it's going through the hidden elements.

-## 10. Make sure that all the visually hidden elements are skipped by screen readers as well.
+## 11. Make sure that all the visually hidden elements are skipped by screen readers as well.

 Otherwise, some content will be out of context and might not make any sense.

-## 11. Be aware of colour contrasts
+## 12. Be aware of colour contrasts

 For example, light grey and white are indistinguishable for lots of people.
 And not only for people with visual impairment.
 Once I worked on a cheap old monitor that displayed light grey as white. 🤷‍♀️